- Planning a business strategy during recession

 Sandy Shen, Senior Director at Gartner

-To help you start planning your process automation strategy and to navigate the difficult business decisions that will help you to maintain financial security and planning during unknown times, download the BPA Project Management Process Workbook and use it as a guide to get started.
+To help you start planning your economic downturn strategy and to navigate the difficult business decisions that will help you to maintain financial security and planning during unknown times, download the BPA Project Management Process Workbook and use it as a guide to get started.

 Business process automation solutions provide organisations with the ability to streamline day-to-day business operations and manual tasks to help them overcome the challenges faced by an economic downturn.
-Data entry automation removes repetitive and time-consuming, manual data entry tasks from employee workloads, in turn, this results in cost reduction and increased profitability.
+Data entry automation removes repetitive and time-consuming, manual data entry tasks from employee workloads which, in turn, results in cost reduction and increased profitability.

 According to Forrester, business process automation can dramatically reduce manual administration and cut operational costs by up to 90%.
-Introducing digital transformation into your strategies for business survival during a recession can ensure that your internal processes have a significant impact on the way a business operates.
+Introducing digital transformation into your recession business strategy can ensure that your internal processes have a significant impact on the way a business operates.
 For example, data entry activities can be streamlined, eCommerce order management processes can be automated and credit control tasks can be simplified.

 “I always equate BPA Platform to being a staff member that never sleeps.
 It’s like an incredibly efficient person, or team of people, checking data, that never stops.”

-Simplifying business processes through process automation not only ensures that data is consistent and up-to-date it also delivers an instant ROI and protects a business against financial risk.
-Digital transformation through data entry automation and business activity monitoring software acts as a virtual employee that works continuously 24/7, 365 days a year automating practically any number of employee-riven processes, in turn saving you time and money whilst driving company revenue and keeping overheads to a minimum.
+Simplifying business processes through process automation not only ensures that data is consistent and up to date, it also delivers an instant ROI and protects a business against financial risk.
+Digital transformation through data entry automation and business activity monitoring software acts as a virtual employee that works continuously 24/7, 365 days a year, automating practically any number of employee-driven processes, in turn saving you time and money whilst driving company revenue and keeping overheads to a minimum.